Concrete Countertops: Slab or Overlay?

-Hard to be believe that concrete used to be thought of as just a utilitarian building material.
-Edgy and modern, concrete is now playing a starring role inside the most stylish homes.
+Hard to believe that concrete used to be thought of as just a utilitarian building material.
+Edgy and modern, concrete now plays a starring role inside the most stylish homes.
 Homeowners love concrete for its beauty, versatility, and strength and some have taken on DIY concrete projects themselves.
 One of its many uses - other than the concrete flatwork on driveways and patios - is as functional, elegant countertops for kitchens and baths.
 There are two different processes for creating concrete countertops -- slab and overlay.
 What are the pros and cons of each?

 Slab-style concrete countertops are customizable in terms of length, width, shape, and layout.
 You can add decorative edge detailing or convenient features such as a built-in drain board or an integral sink.
 The concrete's minimum thickness should be 1 1/2", which means that it can be rather heavy (about 18.75 pounds per square foot) unless you use glass-fiber-reinforced concrete (GFRC), a strengthened concrete that may be used in a thickness of only 3/4".